-Kasyoha-Kitomi Central Forest Reserve (CFR) covers 394.6 km2 and lies within the administrative districts of Bushenyi, Ibanda, Rubirizi and Kamwenge of Uganda's Western Region.
-Located within the Albertine Rift Area, this IPA is around 25 km east of Lake Edward and 10 km south of Lake George.
+Kasyoha-Kitomi Central Forest Reserve covers 384 km2 in area and falls within the districts of Bushenyi, Ibanda and Kamwenge of Uganda's Western Region.
+Located within the Albertine Rift Area, the site is around 25 km east of Lake Edward and 10 km south of Lake George.
 The Kyambura River runs through this site, meeting the Kazinga Channel downstream between these two lakes.
 The site was surveyed in 2023 as part of fieldwork for the Uganda TIPAs project.